Experimenting with Different Chunking Strategies via LangChain

 utility.drop_collection(test_collection_name)

-LangChain chunking tests and results
+LangChain tests and results

 Alright, now comes the exciting part!
 Let’s look at the tests and results.

-Code to test LangChain chunking
+Code to test LangChain chunks

 This brief block of code below is how we can run our function for experimentation.
 I’ve added five experiments.
-This tutorial tests chunking strategies from 32 to 512 in length by powers of 2 with overlaps running from 4 to 64 also by powers of 2.
+This tutorial tests chunk strategies from 32 to 512 in length by powers of 2 with overlaps running from 4 to 64 also by powers of 2.
 To test, we loop through the list of tuples and call the function we wrote above.

 chunking_tests = [(32, 4), (64, 8), (128, 16), (256, 32), (512, 64)]